Overview of Healthy at Home Eviction Relief Fund

 - Must forgive late fees, penalties, interest, and legal/court fees related to non-payment of rent.

 - Have a current written lease or sign a lease with their tenant.
-Click Here to download a lease template.
+Click Here to download a lease template (or lease addendum if needed).

-- Must agree not to evict for any past rent due prior to April 1, 2020.
+- Must agree not to evict for any past rent due not covered by this program

 - Must agree to terms of the HHERF settlement agreement and submit all necessary paperwork.
 (Spanish version)